vedranvuk/flatfile/README.md

 # flatfile

-Package flatfile implements a disk datastore with a key/value interface and a Journal-like behaviour.
+Package flatfile implements a disk datastore with a key/value interface and a journal-like behaviour.

-The motivation was to build a simple, small, easy to use and relatively fast datastore.
+The motivation was to build a simple, small, easy to use and relatively fast no-delete datastore, but functionality to modify data has been added as well, albeit with drawbacks.

 ## Features